hoodiehq/hood.ie/_posts/2015-06-05-introverted-balloon-animals-tgif-69.md

 [Japanese balloon animals](http://mashable.com/2015/06/05/japanese-balloon-art)

 Episode 33 of Geek Chic's podcast discusses [the science of rock 'n' roll](https://audioboom.com/boos/3253543-episode-33-the-science-of-rock-and-roll) and touches topics like "How do we hear music?", "Why does it affect us?" and "Can we hear colours?".

+In case you want to build a lego mural: [Legoizer](http://sailorhg.github.io/legoizer/) to the rescue